Incident update: Three taken to hospital and one arrested after crash

 At 11am on Friday, July 25, Cleveland Police were called to a crash on the A179, in Hart Road, between the A19 and Hart Village.

-The collision is believed to have involved four vehicles and three people were taken to the University Hospital of North Tees for treatment.
+The collision is believed to have involved four vehicles and two people were taken to the University Hospital of North Tees for treatment.

 One man has been arrested on suspicion of careless driving.